Princewill-Awili/lendsqr-fe-test-one/README.md

 ### TABLE
 The table is easy to use.
 It shows several key information about each user in the columns.
 Information such as
--Organization
+- Organization
--Username
+- Username
--Email
+- Email
--Phone Number
+- Phone Number
--Date joined
+- Date joined
--Status
+- Status

 Clicking on any of the column headers or filter icon ![filter icon](./src/assets/arrowDown.png) opens up a filter form that filters users by the above mentioned parameters.